 - code review of tag proposed by Soon to make the the access to materials properties table more efficient. (important since this is called at every step when using optical physics) We observe the expected 20% improvement in performance. make install doesn't copy the new header file so the cmake configuration files needed some tweaking (adding the new header to the sources.cmake file).
 Did detailed analysis of the results and within statistics the results with the tag applied are identical.
 Unfortunately the tag needs to be applied to a geant4 reference release so probably we have to wait until the next release of geant4 before we can benefit from the speed up.

-#7 Updated by Hans-Joachim Wenzel about 3 years ago
+#7 Updated by Hans-Joachim Wenzel over 3 years ago

 Hans data product looks good, with just one concern that the number of photons may be misleading should it be updated later.
 Perhaps “initial_photons” or something like that?
 Not sure.
 Also trust that “G4double” is ok, or will be changed to C++ “double”.
 We’ve identified Bill S. as someone from MicroBooNE who may be able to help implement further downstream changes working with the project.
 Encourage LArSoft project to reach out to him and formulate a plan.